 It is important to note:

-You may not be allocated to a KAAS room if these have been allocated in their entirety to applicants in a higher priority group, even if you are eligible to KAAS rooms.
+You may not be approved for KAAS if all places have been offered to applicants in a higher priority group, even if you are eligible.
 This is because we must work within the quotas set each year.
-If these rooms become available, we may contact applicants that had not been allocated to a KAAS room to inform them of changed availability.
+If more rooms become available, we may contact applicants that had not originally been offered a KAAS room to inform them of the change in availability.

-If you are allocated to a KAAS room, your offer of accommodation will reflect the discounted room rate.
+If you are approved for a KAAS room, you will be able to view the available rooms at the discounted room rate.